gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

       - kube-access
 ```

-Requesting for namespace not in this list is denied.
+Requesting for namespaces not matching rule will be denied.

 ## As an admin, if a user requests for namespaces, I want to limit namespaces using role templates and traits